 I didn’t really know Ten Tonnes, so I really only came to see George Ezra.
-And the concert was really super nice, albeit a really short.
+And the concert was really super nice, albeit a really short one.
 But nonetheless satisfying.

 We arrived at the concert location while Ten Tonnes was already playing and only caught the tail end of his show, so I can’t say much about it, to be honest.
 He doesn’t sound a whole lot like his brother, though, and what I heard of him, didn’t stick with me.